 Significant Event meetings continue to be held regularly, where events are discussed in detail with the whole practice.
-Meetings are noted/minuted.
+Decisions and actions are recorded.
 At the meetings agreement is reached on escalation and/or sharing of learning and outcomes.

-We also now hold monthly monitoring meetings where any new complaints, significant events and comments from our Friends and Family Test are discussed in brief.
+We hold monthly training meetings where any new complaints, significant events and comments from our Friends and Family Test are discussed in brief.
 They may also be discussed at regular (weekly) partners meetings.
 Safety issues are also discussed at these meetings including infection control and prescribing.
-These meetings began in September and are attended by all GPs, Lead Practice Nurse, Practice Manager, Assistant Practice Manager and Lead Receptionist and in some cases the whole practice team.
+These meetings are attended by all GPs, Lead Practice Nurse, Practice Manager, Assistant Practice Manager and Lead Receptionist and in some cases the whole practice team.

 Meetings are minuted/noted.

 We are continually monitoring, updating and adding to our protocols and processes, for example if there are changes to national guidance or if prompted by the outcome of a significant event in addition to the routine reviews.